PriyanshuGhosh20/Adult-Income-Data-Analysis/README.md

-Here's a sample `README.md` file for your GitHub repository:

----

-# Data Analysis Internship Assignment
+# Adult Income Data Analysis

 This repository contains the completed assignment for the Data Analysis Internship position.
 The assignment includes tasks in Python, Excel, and SQL, covering data cleaning, analysis, visualization, and querying.